-As a Park Ranger, people visiting parks look to you as the expert as all things they might see.
+As a park ranger, people visiting parks look to you as the expert.
 Because of this, I frequently get asked about something they’ve seen during their visit — an animal, a bird, a flower.
 When I worked at Sequoia National Park, we were constantly getting asked, “What’s the white flower by the side of the road?”
 Of course, there were upwards of twenty white flowers blooming at the time, so it made it quite difficult.
 Very often, we are able to help them out, but in reality, most of us aren’t botanists or wildlife biologists, so occasionally we get stumped.